dpenkler/hp9816emu/README.md

 utilities to convert them to hpi format.

-A sample disk image file for a 7908 drive is provided in the repo: dmpas.hpi You can load it by clicking on the H730 button on the right hand panel.
+A sample disk image file for a 7908 drive is provided in the repo: dmpas.hpi You can load it by clicking on the **Unit 0** button on the right hand panel.
 It contains a number of operating systems.
 By default it will boot into Pascal 1P SYSTEM_P